Borscht: Diversification

 The earliest known Polish recipes for borscht, written by chefs catering to Polish magnates (aristocrats), are from the late 17th century.
 Stanisław Czerniecki, head chef to Prince Aleksander Michał Lubomirski, included several borscht recipes in his Compendium ferculorum (A Collection of Dishes), the first cookbook published originally in Polish, in 1682.
 They include such sour soups as lemon borscht and "royal borscht", the latter made from assorted dried, smoked or fresh fish and fermented rye bran.
 A manuscript recipe collection from the Radziwiłł family court, dating back to c.
 1686, contains an instruction for making hogweed borscht mixed with poppy seeds or ground almonds.
 As this was a Lenten dish, it was garnished, in a trompe-l'œil fashion typical of Baroque cuisine, with mock eggs made from finely chopped pike that was partly dyed with saffron and formed into oval balls.
-An alternative recipe for the almond borscht replaced pickled hogweed with vinegar.
+An alternative recipe for the almond borscht replaced pickled hogweed with vinegar..
+In the 18th century, borscht made from fermented beetroot appeared on tables, and it was this version that gained the most popularity.
+It was served at the famous Thursday dinners of King Stanisław August Poniatowski, as well as during Easter breakfast at the Czartoryski princes home.
+In the 18th century, the term borscht man referred to someone clumsy and awkward.
+However, thanks to culinary experiments and increasingly sophisticated recipes, borscht gained recognition and became a permanent part of Polish tradition.
+The 19th-century historian Cezary Biernacki wrote: Borscht was and is the most commonplace, and with the addition of spices, the most accurate, truly Polish soup, received with great taste, indeed, and respect.
+The 19th century was a turning point; it was then that red borscht with dumplings began to appear on Christmas Eve tables.

 Cabbage soup attributed as "borscht" may be indistinguishable from the Russian shchi.

 Borscht also evolved into a variety of sour soups to the east of Poland.
 Examples include onion borscht, a recipe for which was included in a 1905 Russian cookbook, and sorrel-based green borscht, which is still a popular summer soup in Ukraine and Russia.
 A Gift to Young Housewives by Elena Molokhovets, the best-selling Russian cookbook of the 19th century, first published in 1861, contains nine recipes for borscht, some of which are based on kvass, a traditional Slavic fermented beverage made from rye bread.
 Kvass-based variants were also known in Ukraine at that time; some of them were types of green borscht, while others were similar to the Russian okroshka.